0K9090/sm64ex-omm.sh/README.md

 ## Devlog
 Format: MM.DD.YY - VERSION
+### 10.17.22 - 1.0.1
+  - It can build and run repos.
+Cannot install custom textures, models, sounds, and custom patches.
 ### 10.13.22 - 1.0.0
   - Make the basics of the menu.
 Only movement and selection so far (which means it can't build anything yet).